ebzzry/ebzzry.github.io/en/src/quotes.md

 - “For me, it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.”<br>
   ―Carl Sagan

+- “One physical test is worth a thousand expert opinions.”<br>
+  ―Rick Seifarth